oracle-livelabs/weblogic/webcenter-content/wcc-document-security/07-verify-folder-documents-security/07-verify-folder-documents-security.md

 5. Click **Delete** menu and delete the folder
 ![This image shows the WCC TrainingAdmin Folder](./images/trainingadmin-delete.png "WCC Instance TrainingAdmin Folder")

-## Task 8: Verify folder access set by Account (User not added to any of Training\_ groups in weblogic/IDCS).
+## Task 8: Verify folder access set by Account (User not added to any of Training\_ groups in weblogic/IDCS)

 1. Login to WCC RedwoodUI as TrainingRep4/Welcome1 and navigate to **root** > **HRDocs** folder
 2. Verify you cant see **Training Docs** folder
 ![This image shows the WCC TrainingRep4 Folder](./images/trainingrep4-user.png "WCC Instance TrainingRep4 Folder")

-## Task 9: Verify folder access set by User Access List.
+## Task 9: Verify folder access set by User Access List

 1. Login to WCC RedwoodUI as TrainingRep1/Welcome1 and navigate to **root** > **HRDocs** > **Training Representative1 Docs** folder
 2. Verify you can see icon to create folder and upload document
 ![This image shows the WCC TrainingRep1 Folder](./images/trainingrep1-folder.png "WCC Instance TrainingRep1 Folder")